How I Saved $500 a Month for Travel

 A Few Disclaimers Before We Get Going

 However!
 There are a lot of people who assume travel is an impossible luxury but actually do have more savings power than they give themselves credit for.
 I was one of those in-between people.
 This is where I issue the disclaimer that I did not have to pay off a student loan.
+I know, believe me I know!
 I got exceptionally, wildly, fairy-godmother-level lucky and there’s not a single day I’m not grateful for that.
 I would be remiss if I didn’t acknowledge the role this played in my ability to save so much money at such a young age.
 But the good news is I know for a fact that many people who do have student loans use very similar tactics and strategies to what I’m sharing with you here, and they do successfully quit their jobs to travel.

 8 Things I Did to Save Money for Travel